 I have been told that there are five seeds (multipliers) in most apples.
 They can represent five kinds of missionary service:

 - Everyone should be a witness of Christ (Acts 1:8).

 - Many Christians are lay workers, serving in churches and in other ways.

 - An increasing number of young Christians get involved in short-term mission projects

-- Mission trips are another variant
+- Short-term missions is another variant

 Man's Math and God's Math